 Accent Lighting Applications

-If you wish to focus on or highlight a specific area, the narrow beam of the LED gimbal downlight and its 24° tilting capability allows you to illuminate an accent piece in a space.
+If you wish to focus on or highlight a specific area, the narrow beam of the LED gimbal downlight and its 24° tilting capability allows you to illuminate a specific accent piece in a space.

 With a fixed LED Downlight, the direction of light cannot be changed, thus lighting an accent piece is not possible.

-To obtain roughly the same amount of light in the same room you would need 10 gimbal downlights (36-foot candles) versus 18 fixed downlights (38-foot candles).
+To obtain roughly the same amount of light in the same room you would need 10 gimbal downlights (36-foot candles) versus 18 fixed downlights (38-foot candles) depending of the fixture.

-What if I were to use fixed LED downlights instead of the LED gimbal downlight for high or sloped ceilings, or for task or accent lighting?
+What if we were to use fixed LED downlights instead of the LED gimbal downlight for high or sloped ceilings, or for task or accent lighting?

 Using fixed downlights in these applications would result in one or more of the following issues: